tfrego/adagrams/README.md

 Utilize good pair programming practices.
 Refer to articles from the [Agile Alliance](http://guide.agilealliance.org/guide/pairing.html), the [Agile Institute](http://powersoftwo.agileinstitute.com/2015/02/benefits-of-pair-programming-revisited.html), and [our own suggestions for pairing](https://github.com/Ada-Developers-Academy/textbook-curriculum/blob/master/00-programming-fundamentals/programming-techniques-pairs-or-solo.md#pair-programming) if you need a refresher for some best practices.
 Switch _driver_ and _navigator_ roles often.
 When there is uncertainty or confusion, step away from the keyboard and discuss, plan, and document on paper or whiteboard before continuing.

 ### Driver Code
-We have provided some driver code for your Adagrams game in the files `wave-1-game.rb`, `wave-2-game.rb`, and `wave-3-game.rb`.
-Running `$ ruby wave-1-game.rb` will begin a command-line game that uses your Scrabble code.
+We have provided some driver code for your Adagrams game in the files `wave-1-game.rb`, `wave-2-game.rb`, `wave-3-game.rb`, and `wave-4-game.rb`.
+Running `$ ruby wave-1-game.rb` will begin a command-line game that uses your Adagrams code.
 The boilerplate code will break the first time you run it: working through the waves specified below should create a running version of the game. **Implementing code to make this game run is not a substitute for making the tests pass**.
 It is simply there for you and your pair to reference how the Game may run during each wave, to have better perspective of what your program can do, and to get some practice reading other peoples' code.
 We fully expect you to create the specified methods to specification and making the tests pass.

-## Project Requirements
+## Setup Requirements
 ### Setup For Collaboration
 1. You'll be working with an assigned pair.
 High-five your pair.
 1. Choose **one person** to fork the project repo.